Oregon’s Colleges and Universities: In Person or OnlineFebruary 22, 2023

 Urban or rural, big or small, there may be a university in Oregon that fits you.
 You can even start your education at a community college and then transfer to a four-year university in Oregon.
 Can’t move away to go to school?
 Not a problem.
 Check out the numerous distance education alternatives (online courses or classes at different locations) on each university’s website.

-Oregon’s universities offer many ways to help you pay for your education, including scholarships, grants, work study, and loans (see the financial aid article in this publication).
+Oregon’s universities offer many ways to help you pay for your education, including scholarships, grants, work-study, and loans (see the “Help Paying for College” article in this publication for more information).